kite-sdk/kite-examples/kite-examples-morphlines/README.md

 5. Pedantic recommendation: Just add one or two Morphlines commands at a time, adding lots of things at once is an easy way to get lost.

+## Notice several things

-## Notice several things about the current simpleCSV.conf file.
+1. Notice several things about the current simpleCSV.conf file.

-1. Actually adding the record to Solr is commented out.
+2. Actually adding the record to Solr is commented out.
 We don't need the complications of setting that up too at this stage.
-2. Near the bottom of the Morphlines config file, there are the import statements, one for kite and one for the cdk.
+3. Near the bottom of the Morphlines config file, there are the import statements, one for kite and one for the cdk.
 Use the kite one!
 The pom is set up for kite.
    The cdk import is there for reference for use with CDH 4.